andrebarretocubed/andrebprofilerepository2/README.md

 Planning:
 <a href="https://github.com/andrebarretocubed/andrebprofilerepository2">Andre Profile Repo 2.0</a>

+This project involes an overhaul of my profile on github, currently still in the planning stages but big things are coming!

 Ongoing:
 <a href="https://github.com/andrebarretocubed/andrebarretocubed">Andre Original Profile Project</a>

+This is version 1.0 of my profile, it was a good basis to start from and had many features, but still needs improvement.

 Complete:
 <a href="https://github.com/andrebarretocubed/parse-server-example">Parse Server Code</a>

+This is a finished project involving parsed server code, I had forked it a while ago and it is ready for use.

 <a href="https://github.com/andrebarretocubed/java">Java Node</a>

+This fininished project involves Java nodes, and is forked from a mainline project.
+It is completed.

 </div>